-Jacobs the Jewellers becomes principal business partner and kickstarts fundraising for Royal Berks Charity Children’s Ward
+Jacobs the Jewellers has become principal business partner and kickstarts fundraising for Royal Berks Charity Children’s Ward

-CMJ retailer Jacobs the Jewellers, based in Reading, becomes a principal business partner for Royal Berks Charity Children’s Ward and kickstarts the fundraising to help with its appeal to make changes to its 44 bed children’s ward.
+CMJ retailer Jacobs the Jewellers, based in Reading, has become a principal business partner for Royal Berks Charity Children’s Ward and has kickstarted the fundraising to help with its appeal to make changes to its 44 bed children’s ward.

 The paediatric team at the Royal Berkshire Hospital work tirelessly to ensure younger patients and their families feel reassured and at ease during their hospital stay.
 The team is always looking for ways to improve the care and experience provided to its patients, and this time it is making significant changes to its overnight facilities.

 Claire Lord, matron for children’s services explains: “We are aiming to replace our current overnight bedside facilities, a number of uncomfortable camp beds with 44 reclining chairs, one for each bedside on our 44-bedded children’s ward.